-Many people in Scranton, Wilkes-Barre and other communities in northeast Pennsylvania know someone who has gone through the Accelerated Rehabilitative Disposition (ARD) program to resolve a DUI, drug charge or other type of offense.
+Many people in Scranton, Wilkes-Barre, and other communities in Northeast Pennsylvania know someone who has gone through the Accelerated Rehabilitative Disposition (ARD) program to resolve a DUI, drug charge, or another type of offense.
 At Kalinoski Law Offices P.C. in Scranton, we have earned a reputation for our aggressive advocacy in the trial court.
-However, we are committed to achieving the most effective results for each client.
 We explore all available options, including the diversion program known as ARD for people accused of a first-time criminal offense.

 Understanding The Accelerated Rehabilitative Disposition (ARD) Program

 The Accelerated Rehabilitative Disposition program is a diversion program available for many first-time offenders.
-The program offers individuals charged with a crime with an opportunity to get a second chance.
+That is to say that the program offers individuals charged with a non-violent crime an opportunity to get a second chance.

-If you successfully complete the terms and conditions of the program, the prosecutor will dismiss the charges.
-The records can generally be expunged upon application following a 30-day waiting period.
+If someone successfully completes the terms and conditions of the program, the prosecutor will dismiss the charges.
 In general, successful completion of ARD will allow you to keep your criminal record clean.

-An expungement will allow you to say no when asked if you have ever been convicted of a crime.
-However, the DA does not destroy its records.
-The program does not prohibit the prosecutor from enhancing a new charge based upon the prior offense, or a court from enhancing a sentence based upon the prior offense, even after successful completion of the program.
-For instance, if you resolve a DUI charge through the ARD program, a new offense within 10 years may be treated as a repeat DUI offense.
+After a record expungement, you are allowed to say ‘no’ when asked if you have ever been convicted of a crime.
+However, the District Attorney does not destroy its records.
+The program does not prohibit the prosecutor from enhancing a future charge based upon this prior offense, or a court from enhancing a sentence based upon the prior offense.
+For instance, resolving a DUI charge through the ARD program does not stop a new offense from being treated as a repeat DUI offense.

 What Are The Eligibility Requirements Of ARD?

-Call Us For Focused Guidance And A Strong Criminal Defense
+Call Us For Focused Guidance And A Strong Criminal Defense: ARD Program

 We advocate aggressively and explore every option to obtain the most favorable outcome possible.
 As a trial lawyer, Craig P. Kalinoski fights to protect the rights of each client.
 However, the ARD program can be a beneficial tool in resolving a criminal charge.
 To learn more about your legal options, we invite you to call 570-207-4000 or contact us online to request a free initial consultation to discuss your future.